S. J. Suryah: 2016–present: Recent work and comeback success

-In 2016, Suryah acted in the drama film, 'Iraivi'.
+In 2016, Suryah acted in the drama film, Iraivi.
 His performance as an alcoholic and abusive director fetched highly positive reviews from both critics and audiences, for which he was nominated for national award.
 Later, Suryah signed and starred in two films, Spyder, a bilingual and Mersal.
 He played the villain in both the movies.
-Spyder received mixed response, whereas Mersal became a blockbuster hit,.
+Spyder received mixed response, whereas Mersal became a blockbuster hit.
 Suryah's performance in Spyder was widely appreciated.
-In March 2017, Suryah signed a new project titled Iravaakaalam which is to be directed by Maya fame Ashwin Saravanan to star along with Sshivada and Wamiqa Gabbi.
-Surya's 2019 venture is Monster, a comedy film co-starring Priya Bhavani Shankar and directed by Nelson Venkatesan of Oru Naal Koothu fame.
+Suryah's 2019 venture is Monster, a comedy film co-starring Priya Bhavani Shankar and directed by Nelson Venkatesan of Oru Naal Koothu fame.
 The film released on 17 May 2019 to positive reviews from critics.
 Once again, Suryah's performance was critically praised.

-In 2021, his film Nenjam Marappathillai was released directed by Selvaraghavan.
+In 2021, his film Nenjam Marappathillai directed by Selvaraghavan was released.
 S. J. Suryah completely steals the show as the lecherous businessman with a deadly performance.
 Undeniably, Ramsay is one of the finest yet entertaining characters of S. J. Suryah.
 Suryah's next venture was the Venkat Prabhu-directed Maanaadu (2021), starring Silambarasan and Kalyani Priyadarshan.
 He played the role of a corrupt cop, his antagonistic role for the third time.
 This film received highly positive reviews and Suryah's performance was praised.
 He was seen in Don starring Sivakarthikeyan, essaying the role of an antagonist for the fourth time.
 He was seen last time as a protagonist in Kadamaiyai Sei which received negative response reviewers and mixed responses from the audience.
+He was last seen as protagonist in Bommai (2023) a romantic thriller.
+In his most recent cinematic endeavor, Mark Antony (2023), he garnered critical acclaim for his portrayal of dual characters that are father and son, Jackie Pandian and Madan Pandian, expertly showcasing a distinctive contrast in their villainous personas through a uniquely whimsical approach.
+The next, Raghava Lawrence and S. J. Suryah acted together in Karthik Subbaraj's directorial Jigarthanda DoubleX (2024), and the film turned out to be a huge hit.
+He appears as the lead antagonist in S. Shankar's Indian 2 (2024).
+S. J. Suryah portrays the antagonist with a 'Wolf kind of character" in Dhanush's Raayan (2024).
+His next work is Veera Dheera Sooran (2025) with Chiyaan Vikram in the lead role.